 Randi is from Los Angeles and grew up doing gymnastics.
 She competed in USAG as both an artistic gymnast and trampoline and tumbling gymnast, and was a state champion.
 She started coaching at 13 and has been coaching ever since.
 When she isn't coaching she enjoys acting and cooking.

 Erika started gymnastics when she was six after falling in love with the sport while watching it on TV.
 Her passion for the sport quickly grew and she began competing when she was 9.
 Erika retired as a level 8 when she graduated from high school, but she has never been able to leave the sport!
-When she was 14 her coach asked her if she would help him teach pre-team classes, and she has been coaching ever since.
+When she was 14 her coach asked her to help teach pre-team classes, and she has been coaching ever since.

 Born in San Antonio, Texas, Olivia started taking gymnastics when she was 2.5 years old (after being inspired by her older sister).
 At the age of 14, she began training to become an elite gymnast and was a US National Team member the following year. in her three years as a US National Team member, Olivia traveled to many different countries representing Team USA.
 In 2008, she competed at the Olympic Trials placing 10th, and In 2009, became the first Cover Girl Classic all-around champion.